Frequently asked questions

 Starting with a smaller pilot area will give us an understanding of how many waste trucks will be needed so we can roll out bins across the ACT.
 It's also important that we can gauge the impact that a Territory-wide rollout may have on existing waste facilities, the regularities of pickups and any infrastructure needs to meet a broader rollout.

 Canberrans can rest assured that the government has made a commitment to roll out green bins across the ACT by 2020.
-If you live in Tuggeranong you can let us know you'd be interested in getting a bin by filling out the form here.
 See the rollout schedule for other suburbs here.

 If you live in an apartment, villa or complex and want a green bin, you may be able to get one depending on the sort of bins you already use.